 Kermit Surf Resort: Kermit is the spot on Siargao.
 They have a big open restaurant that’s tucked away in the resort with a full bar and Italian food for a decent price.

-Harana Surf Resort: Located right at Tuason’s Point we loved the vibe at Harana as it’s laid back with floor seating on bean bags and serves up some delicious food at a great surf spot.
+Harana Surf Resort: Located right at Tuason’s Point, we loved the vibe at Harana as it’s laid back with floor seating on bean bags and serves up some delicious food at a great surf spot.

-Where to stay on Siargao Island
+Where to Stay on Siargao Island

 There is pretty much only one area to stay on Siargao as almost all of the hotels, guesthouses, resorts, and hostels are based around General Luna.
-General Luna is also where you’ll find all of the restaurants, tour operators, bars, and coffee shops so you should opt for accommodation in the area.
+General Luna is also where you’ll find all the restaurants, tour operators, bars, and coffee shops so you should opt for accommodation in the area.

 It’s also possible to find something near Pacifico if you are after a more quiet and lad back vibe, but this area has far fewer things to do.